isaacnmm/pestpolicy-hugo2XX/content/posts/best-self-defense-weapon-besides-gun/index.md

 In the current time, when most have adopted a more minimalistic life, I am sure youll love a weapon (the tactical knife) that serves more than one purpose in your outdoor activities.

-So what should you consider in a tactical knife?�Well, like any other weapon, your tactical knife must be strong and have an appropriate length.
+So what should you consider in a tactical knife?Well, like any other weapon, your tactical knife must be strong and have an appropriate length.

 This will prevent the tactical knife from breaking while in use, which could expose you to danger from the attacker at the most critical time.